Walze/dynamic-text-html/README.md

 # dynamic-text-html

-Uses markdown in .txt files to write HTML.
+Uses markdown in .md files to write HTML.

 ## Syntax
 * all syntax from marked.js are available